IndustryFusion/fusionopcuadataservice/README.md

     }
 ```

 Update the "host" variable with the correct PDT URL.
-Also, if the PDT is running locally in the network, and the REST based connector is desired, update the REST port to 80 and protocol to 'http'.

 ## Local Setup